Probability tilting of compensated fragmentations: The spine decomposition theorem

 For every $t\ge 0$ and every realisation of the process, $\{V_t^{(b_n)}\ne \partial\}$ holds for large enough $n$; moreover, by \autoref{l:cv-Ybn} we have $\bar{\Yy}^{(b_n)}(t)\to \bar{\Yy}(t)$ in probability, and hence (extracting a subsequence if necessary) also almost surely.
 It follows from the dominated convergence theorem that \eqref{e:fb-inter2} converges to $\lQt[F(\bar \Yy(t)) \Indic{V_t = u}]$.
 This completes the proof. \end{proof}

-\begin{rem} The theorem above establishes a `full many-to-one theorem' in the language of \cite{HH-spine}.
-We stress that a version of this theorem has been proved, by \citet{BBCK-maps}, for the case of binary branching ($\nu(\dd\pp)$ being supported by those $\pp$ such that $p_3 = 0$) under the condition that $\kappa(\omega) = 0$, though their description of the decomposition differs somewhat from ours due to their view of the genealogy. \end{rem}
+\begin{rem} \fakephantomsection \begin{enumerate} \item We stress that a version of this theorem has been proved, by \citet{BBCK-maps}, for the case of binary branching ($\nu(\dd\pp)$ being supported by those $\pp$ such that $p_3 = 0$) under the condition that $\kappa(\omega) = 0$, though their description of the decomposition differs somewhat from ours due to their view of the genealogy.

+\item After the initial appearance of this work, \citet[Lemma~2.3]{BM-mcbLp} gave a version of this theorem, albeit without a full genealogy in terms of labels, for branching L\'evy processes \cite{BM-bLp} in which upward jumps of the particle locations are permitted.
+Using methods in this current work, it should be possible to establish the spine decomposition for the labelled process under the same assumptions as \cite{BM-mcbLp}; recall also \autoref{r:misc}. \end{enumerate} \end{rem}

-An immediate corollary is the following useful expression for certain functionals of $\bar\Zz(t)$: \begin{cor}[Many-to-one formula] For a non-negative Borel function $f: \RR \to [0,\infty)$,
+The theorem above establishes a `full many-to-one theorem' in the language of \cite{HH-spine}, and we have as an immediate corollary the following useful expression for certain functionals of $\Zz$: \begin{cor}[Many-to-one formula] For $t\ge 0$ and any non-negative $\mathcal{F}_t$-measurable functional $f$,

 where $\xi$ under the measure $\sP$ is a L\'evy process with Laplace exponent $\Ess_\omega\kappa$. \end{cor} We also point out the following consequence for the process $\bar\Yy$.
 Recall that $(\bar{\Yy},V)$ is Markov; this result says the same is true even if we forget $V$. \begin{cor} $\bar \Yy$ is a Markov process under $\lQ$. \end{cor} \begin{proof} $\bar\Zz$ is defined (without the distinguished particle $U$) by a change of measure of a Markov process with respect to the martingale $\mg{\omega}{\cdot}$, and is therefore a Markov process in its own right. $\bar\Yy$ is equal in distribution to $\bar\Zz$ under $\lQ$, and this completes the proof. \end{proof}